 Do not discuss your case with an insurance adjuster before you speak with an attorney.
 A skilled attorney will handle the communication with the adjuster and help you avoid making mistakes during the claims process.
 There are certain mistakes people make when speaking with an insurance adjuster that put them at a disadvantage and can jeopardize their claim.

-As a personal injury attorney at Morris Law, I provide each client with the personal attention and compassionate counsel they deserve.
-I have the necessary expertise to fight for fair and full compensation on behalf of my clients in Greenville, South Carolina, and throughout Upstate South Carolina, including the communities of Anderson, Pickens, Laurens, and Spartanburg.
+As a personal injury attorney at Morris Law, We provide each client with the personal attention and compassionate counsel they deserve.
+We have the necessary expertise to fight for fair and full compensation on behalf of we clients in Greenville, South Carolina, and throughout Upstate South Carolina, including the communities of Anderson, Pickens, Laurens, and Spartanburg.

 The Insurance Adjuster’s Role in the Claims Process

 When you file your personal injury claim, the insurance company will send a representative – also known as an insurance adjuster – to assess the damage and handle your claim.
 The adjuster plays a critical role in the insurance claims process because this is the person who decides what amount of money should be awarded to the claimant.

 However, just because an insurance adjuster is assigned to handle your claim does not mean that they are on your side.
 The adjuster is hired by an insurance company and represents their employer’s interests.
 Denying claims and paying as little as possible is an insurance company’s way of maximizing its profits.